Professor David R. Liu

 David R. Liu is the Richard Merkin Professor, Director of the Merkin Institute of Transformative Technologies in Healthcare, and Vice-Chair of the Faculty at the Broad Institute of Harvard and MIT; Thomas Dudley Cabot Professor of the Natural Sciences and Professor of Chemistry and Chemical Biology at Harvard University; and Howard Hughes Medical Institute Investigator.
 Liu graduated first in his class at Harvard in 1994.
 He performed organic and bioorganic chemistry research on sterol biosynthesis under Professor E. J. Corey’s guidance as an undergraduate.
 During his Ph.D. research with Professor Peter Schultz at U. C. Berkeley, Liu initiated the first general effort to expand the genetic code in living cells.
 He earned his Ph.D. in 1999 and became Assistant Professor of Chemistry and Chemical Biology at Harvard University in the same year.
 He was promoted to Associate Professor in 2003 and to Full Professor in 2005.
 Liu became a Howard Hughes Medical Institute Investigator in 2005 and joined the JASONs, academic science advisors to the U.S. government, in 2009.
 Liu has earned several university-wide distinctions for teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize, the Roslyn Abramson Award, and a Harvard College Professorship.

 DRL is a co-founder and consultant for Editas Medicine, Pairwise Plants, Beam Therapeutics, and Exo Therapeutics.
-He owns founders’ equity in these companies, serves on their scientific advisory boards.
+He owns founders’ equity in these companies, receives consultancies from them, and serves on their scientific advisory boards.
 He also serves as a scientific advisory board member of Tevard Biosciences and of Wuxi Biologics, and owns equity in the former.
 DRL may receive honoraria and travel reimbursements for some speaking engagements.
-He is a co-inventor on patents related to his research, as listed at evolve.harvard.edu.
+He is a co-inventor on patents related to his research, as listed on his CV at http://liugroup.us.
 Some of these patents have been licensed to companies including those listed above.
 Potential conflicts of interest between his academic activities and his activities with other entities including the companies above are actively disclosed and managed in accordance with the conflict of interest policies of the Broad Institute, Harvard University, and HHMI.